lukashaertel/kontor/README.md

     }
 ```

-Aside from that, a second task is lauched that reads the user's input (`consoleLines`) and feeds them into the outbound messages.
+Aside from that, a second task is lauched that backingReads the user's input (`consoleLines`) and feeds them into the outbound messages.
 Once there are no lines anymore, the client is stopped.

 ```kotlin
     launch(CommonPool) {